Refinitiv/refinitiv-ui/documents/src/pages/elements/efx-grid.md

 layout: default
 -->

+@> Grid is one of plugins built with Element Framework by **Developer Community**.
+This component is built and maintained by dedicate team who is specialised on Grid.
+Contact [Grid Support](mailto:grid-support@lseg.com) for helps and supports.

 # Grid

 EFX Grid provides simple ways to display and manipulate data in table layout.
 All HTML native properties and events are available in EFX Grid.

+## License

-!> Grid is only available to active Refinitiv Subscription License holders.
-For more information, please check [the license](https://refinitiv.github.io/efx-grid/book/en/license.html).
+Grid is only available to active Refinitiv Subscription License holders.
+For more information, check [Grid's license](https://refinitiv.github.io/efx-grid/book/en/license.html).

 ## Installation